Free consultation

 Although Pennsylvania law does not require banks to provide security against assaults at their ATMs across the state, such a duty has been recognized in multiple successful premises liability claims in recent years.
 More often than not, however, victims of such assaults can recover damages from the owner of the property where the ATM was located if there is evidence that the property owner failed to provide adequate security measures.

 Speak to a Philadelphia premises liability attorney from Dan Doyle Law Group to establish liable parties in your case, evaluate your damages and losses, and build a strong legal case.
-Receive an evaluation of your case by calling at 215-987-3730.
+Receive an evaluation of your case by calling today.